 It’s not just how much you can expect to pay that should convince you to sign with (or steer you away from) an NBN provider.
 It’s also good to know how reliable a service you can expect.
 After all, there’s no point signing up with a new ISP, only for you to then experience frequent dropouts in service.

 Fortunately the ACCC comes to our aid once again, as it publishes data relating to average daily outages lasting over 30 seconds.
-Exetel was in the sample group of providers in the most recent December 2022 report, and was found to experience 0.36 daily outages on average.
+Exetel was in the sample group of providers in the most recent September 2023 report, and was found to experience 0.13 daily outages on average.
+The previous June 2023 report recorded 0.27 average daily outages and the one before that, 0.36.
+This shows Exetel has steadily been improving its service for users.

 All of Exetel’s NBN plans come with unlimited data as standard, so you never have to worry about data caps.
 Based on information gathered from WhistleOut, the vast majority of NBN providers offer unlimited data on the majority of their plans.
 Where you’re likely to find data cap limits is on satellite and wireless internet plans, or Aussie Broadband, which gives you the ability to customise your own plan depending on your needs and budget.